-Are you a mama struggling with a perpetually-hungry baby like me?
+Are you a breastfeeding mama struggling with a perpetually-hungry baby like me?

 I’ve often wondered why my breastfed babies never seemed satisfied after most feedings.
 They never appeared to get “as full” as formula-fed babies.
 They would fuss after a feeding, have trouble sleeping through the night and continue to reach for the breast after nursing.

 In fact, this is the routine each and every evening.
 I’m exhausted, nursing around the clock every two hours, surviving on a few snacks and my nursing mama vitamins.
 Once I think I can sit down and get some chores done or play with my toddler and preschooler, that ravenous hunger strikes again.
 My bundle of joy wiggles from side to side, arching his back and neck, head bopping and mouth rooting.

 And I think: Didn’t I just feed you?
 How are you still hungry??
 Why is my breast milk not filling you up?
 Am I doing something wrong??

 Is your breast milk enough?

-You hear stories from friends or see their proud parenting moments on social media that contribute to these moments of frustration.
+You hear stories from friends or see their proud parenting moments on social media that contribute to these moments of frustration and feelings of inadequacies.
 Maybe they’re bragging about a 4 month old sleeping through the night, or sharing pictures of their girls night out adventures…when you wonder how the heck baby isn’t waking from hunger AND wish you could sneak away for just a couple hours without a hand pump in tow, and then race back home to feed a hungry baby.

 Breast milk vs. Formula

 Perhaps…but while this may be true in many cases, it isn’t always true for every baby, as some babies may have a bad reaction to formula.